At Back In Motion Balnarring we specialise in helping people ease their back pain and stiffness, and return to the activities they love to do.

 9 Learn a daily back exercise routine from your physio and live it.
 It’s all about Habits.
 Good and bad.
 This is often the hard bit, but we all need to develop healthy routines to bombproof our health.
 The routine will make the exercises easier to do.
 If you have trouble with being disciplined there are always classes.

 11 Take care with stretching.
 Not all stretching is good.
 In fact some rotational and side-bending stretching can create instability and injury.
-Stretching needs to be in a certain direction for each individual, in line with their Pilates assessment.
-This is best given by a Physio skilled in Pilates.
+Stretching needs to be in a certain direction for each individual, in line with their Clinical Exercise assessment.
+This is best given by a Physio skilled in Clinical Exercise.

 There are my 11 tips for a healthy lower back.
 These are a great start to living a healthier more fulfilling lifestyle.
 Obviously, we can go into more depth about your specific problem; however, if you are disciplined and routine with these tips, these will make a huge difference to your life.
 Over the next few weeks, I will be sharing some video tips for backs on our Back In Motion Balnarring Facebook page.